Dementia -merely human.

 Gran loved to walk

 She had to be moved to another home that could meet her needs.
 No fancy hotel .

 I go see my Gran every week with my Mom.
 I take my daughter.
 I don’t want her to forget my Gran.

 She went from speaking two languages, walking, laughing, taking pride in her appearance to this person.

-To being a person who would blanche if she knew what she was like now.
+To be a person who would blanche if she knew what she was like now.

 IT IS NOT HER FAULT!

-Her home she lives in now have really put quality over quantity.
-It;s not a show home -it is a home -home -check out ROBERTS TOWN CARE HOME FB PAGE .
+Her home she lives in now has really put quality over quantity.
+It’s not a show home -.

 The only people who have got my Gran to a place in her illness where she is probably going to be able to come to my wedding ceremony in June.